utkuozdemir/pv-migrate/README.md

 ---

-⚠️ **Maintenance status**:
+> [!WARNING]
-I get that it can be frustrating not to hear back about the stuff you've brought up or the changes you've suggested.
+> I get that it can be frustrating not to hear back about the stuff you've brought up or the changes you've suggested.
 But honestly, for over a year now, I've hardly had any time to keep up with my personal open-source projects, including this one.
 I am still committed to keep this tool working and slowly move it forward, but please bear with me if I can't tackle your fixes or check out your code for a while.
 Thanks for your understanding.

 ---